KCTL volunteer engagement app

 Next Steps:

-Incorporate feedback into high-fidelity prototype and MVP (through AI-assisted coding).
+Incorporate feedback into a high-fidelity prototype and MVP, leveraging AI-assisted coding tools.

 Plan potential pilot with a KCTL site.
 If successful, scale across sites.